 The second thing this comic book does, and the one that may not have been intended, is give some positivity to an industry that has a bad reputation.
 The fashion industry is known for telling people they aren’t good enough.
 Models are infamous for doing drugs, having eating disorders and letting themselves be degraded, all in the name of fashion.
 It wasn’t until the past few years that the industry started to shed that negative image.
 Phillip Lim helps with this process by empowering women, who typically aren’t the heroes of comic books.
 In KTN, these heroines didn’t become great because they were wearing Phillip Lim’s clothes; they were already great and just so happened to be wearing them.

 What do you think of the comic book?
-Is it just advertisement or does it do a little more than showcase the collection?3.1 Phillip Lim, comic book, FNO, Kill The Night, Phillip Lim
+Is it just advertisement or does it do a little more than showcase the collection?Tags: 3.1 Phillip Lim, comic book, FNO, Kill The Night, Phillip Lim